Kannik's Korner designs and publishes authentic, documented, historic clothing patterns for use in Living History, Museums and Theater.

 A note to our friends and

-While we are unable to get out to do living
+As some of us begin to get out to do living

 of history, and enjoying all the benefits of traveling to historic

 sites.
 Try to stay positive during this transition, and turn your

 minds toward enjoying the opportunity to create new period clothing